- WHAT IS A LIEN?

 The greatest success in enforcing judgments is always when a client can identify assets of the judgment debtor to attach.
 The most successful creditors will have asset information in their credit file, collected in the ordinary course of business.
 Just like a bank gets a complete financial statement with a loan application, any creditor should collect as much information as possible early in the business relationship.
 Even if you are not able to just hand the debtor an application, it is much easier to collect information from your debtor while you are friends.1 Credit information should include bank accounts, vehicles and equipment owned, and real estate owned.
 The credit application should also tell you how title to this property is held and identify existing liens on the same property.

 A creditor that already has asset information will be able to move faster and at a lower cost to enforce their judgment.
 It is often necessary, however, to perform an asset search.
 This is not legal work and can be performed by the client or any number of commercial services that are cheaper than an attorney.
-The Internet has greatly facilitated asset searches.
 Commercial Internet services can be very effective at identifying assets at a very low cost.
 Various private investigators will perform this service, normally at an hourly rate.
-Examples of Internet search engines and private investigators are shown at the Appendix.
+Examples of Internet search engines and private investigators are shown at the Appendices as Skip Tracers and Asset Information.

 Most cities and counties have tax assessment information on the Internet.
 Personal property tax assessments will identify the vehicles a debtor has registered in the county.
 Real estate tax assessments will identify real property.
 Most counties have search engines on their tax assessment roles that can search by owner name or by property address.
 There are also national databases on the Internet, also shown at the Appendix.